Relying on luck and ugliness?

 • Locked both to bike rail?
 Ummmm…

-I was tempted to flip the bike around to the other side of the rail, just to screw with the owner’s mind but, given their lack of attention to detail, I doubted they would notice.
+I was tempted to flip the bike around to the other side of the rail, just to screw with the owner's mind but given their lack of attention to detail, I doubted they would notice.

-Or maybe I was wrong.
+But maybe I was wrong.
 The bike was still there hours later and the next day it was back at the rail with a new locking arrangement:

+It's really easy to point and laugh, but I guess everyone makes mistakes.
 Were they just lucky—or lucky enough to be riding an unattractive bike?
-It’s not really my taste in wheels and maybe the bike theives didn’t fancy it either.
+It's not really my taste in wheels and maybe the bike theives didn't fancy it either.

 Subtext: You’re trying to say thats a ugly bike?